edprince/dissertation/chapters/introduction.md

 The Methodology chapter lays the ground work for the experiments to be conducted.
 It shows the techniques used to gain data, explains how they work, and justifies their selection for this project.
 The experiments are split up into component sections, each identifying a different area for potential optimisation.
-Each section has a brief summary, a prediction of the expected results upo modification and re-profiling, and the actual results, how the compare, and why they might differ to the predictions.
-The chapter is concluded with a summary of all of the results, and how they relate to optimisations for low-powered smartphones.
+Each section has a brief summary, a prediction of the expected results upon modification and re-profiling, and the actual results, how the compare, and why they might differ to the predictions.

 The Design and Implementation chapter describes exactly how the experiments were conducted, along with the results.
 The experiments are split into two case studies, analysing bundler performance, and